jalspt/daredata_challenge/SOLUTION.md

 ### Data Science Module Task

-I implemented the "Add a new function to the `data_science` package to fetch the data from the sales table" task:
+Implemented the "Add a new function to the `data_science` package to fetch the data from the sales table" task:

 - Added a `get_sales_data()` function to the `fetch_data.py` file
 - The function connects to the database and retrieves all sales data
 - Used the existing connection string pattern for consistency
-- Verified the function works by testing it from the command line

 ### Machine Learning Engineering Module Task

-I implemented the "Add logging to the `MLEModel` class" task:
+Implemented the "Add logging to the `MLEModel` class" task:

 - Added Python's logging module to the MLEModel class
 - Configured logging with appropriate format and level